wavemotion-dave/StellaDS/README.md

 * Bankswitch:      The system tries to auto-detect the correct bankswitching scheme but you can override that here if needed.
 * Frame Blend:     Normal is fastest.
 Flicker free combines even/odd frames and it's pretty fast (10% hit to emulation speed which is no problem on most games) and effective at eliminating flicker.
 Background/Black mode is the slowest and will help with games that show background/black on one frame and sprites on the other (a simple blending will cause the sprites to disappear - Missile Command is one such game).
 * TV Type:         NTSC vs PAL.
 Reload your game after saving this setting.
 * Palette:         Three different palette types are supported.
-One optmized for the DS (default), the mainline Stella palette and the Z26 palette.
+One optimized for the DS (default), the mainline Stella palette and the Z26 palette.
 You can also set the global palette for loading up all future games (page 2 of options).
 * Sound:           Four different levels including the new WAVE DIRECT if you're using a game that does direct sound output (such as Quadrun, Stay Frosty 2, Mappy or Draconian).
 Most games should auto-detect this correctly.
 You can also set the global sound for loading up all future games (page 2 of options).
 * ABXY Button:     Default to FIRE button but you can change this.
 You can now set to Screen Pan UP or Screen Pan DN to scroll the screen for more complex games.
 See Screen Settings below.
 * HBLANK Zero:     Whether system clears pixels on horizontal blanks.
 Turn off at your own risk (it will speed up emulation which helps with older DS-LITE)
 * VBLANK Zero:     Whether system clears pixels on vertical blanks.
 Turn off at your own risk (it will speed up emulation which helps with older DS-LITE)
 * Analog Sens:     Default is 10 (1.0x speed).
-You can ajust how the paddle emulation responds.
+You can adjust how the paddle emulation responds.
-* Start Scanline:  Starting Scanline setting.
+* Start Scanline:  Starting scanline setting.
 When the TV first starts output of scanlines.
 * Num Scanlines:   Number of scanlines to display.
 Don't touch if you don't understand this.
 * Offset/Scale:    You can ajust the screen scaling and offset positions for the game.
 If you scale down, be aware that some pixel lines will not render - such is life with a very small 256x192 pixel DS screen.
-* ARM THUMB:       SAFE and Optimized are roughly the same - Optmized is preferred as is slightly faster and recommended for ARM-assisted games.
+* ARM THUMB:       SAFE and Optimized are roughly the same - Optimized is preferred as is slightly faster and recommended for ARM-assisted games.
 Optimized-No-Collisions is generally fine for most of the new CDF/CDFJ/CDFJ+ games that don't need TIA hardware collision detection.
 One final experimental setting is to enable some level of frameskip for the really hard-hitting newest ARM games (e.g. Elevator Agent).
 * BUS Mode:        For the DSi and above, this will default to 'Accurate' and for the older DS hardware (or running in DS compatibility mode on an R4 cart) it will be set to 'Optimized' to gain speed.
 If you encounter a glitch with a game, try setting this to 'Accurate'.
 * RAM Clear:       Normally set to 'Random' but you can force the Atari VCS RAM to all zeros.
 A few games might care - but most won't.